April 17, 2020

 There are several dietary flavonoids that inhibit corona virus 3CL protease.
 The most studied are luteolin and quercetin, which is found in both elderberry and Houttuynia.
 Food sources of quercetin include onions, apples and many other fruits.
 Quercetin is presently being studied in China as a drug treatment for COVID-19, based on research initiated at McGill University.
 Other flavonoids with potent 3CL protease inhibition in laboratory studies include herbacetin, which is primarily found in ground flax seed (not in flax seed oil but in the husk) and theaflavin gallates, which are abundant in black and puerh tea.
 Green tea and oolong tea were inactive in this study.
-As long as you maintain hydration, black tea with elderberry concentrate may be the beverage of choice.
 Do not add milk to your tea, as milk interferes with theoflavin absorption.

 There is a growing consensus that broad-based attempts to enhance immune function will not help and may hurt people suffering from COVID-19.
 Immune modulation for COVID-19 should vary with the stage of infection: pre-exposure/asymptomatic, Phase One/Phase Two.
 Some immune enhancers are sufficiently anti-inflammatory that they have a place in each stage; others should only be used for prevention or early asymptomatic infection.